 W A Ross was one of the largest soft drinks manufacturers in Ireland.

 A dispute arose between Ross and his employer.
-Cantrell & Cochrane were found to be in breach of contract, so with a settlement of £3,250, Ross established his own soft drinks manufacturing business at William Street South, Belfast, in 1879.
-He was assisted by his son George A Ross, a former sailor.
+Cantrell & Cochrane were found to be in breach of contract, and Ross was awarded a settlement of £3,250.

-By November 1879 W A Ross was producing nearly 30,000 bottles a day, chiefly for export markets such as the United States, the West Indies and Africa.
+W A Ross was producing nearly 30,000 bottles a day by November 1879, with production largely destined for export markets such as the United States, the West Indies and Africa.